Copromyxa protea

 Copromyxa protea is a cellular slime mold belonging to the supergroup Amoebozoa.
 The taxonomical history of C. protea starts as Guttulina protea and ultimately ends with becoming its own genus of protists.
 Its morphological features like tubular mitochondrial cristae help pinpoint its placement in its supergroup, as well as its pseudopodia.
-The life cycle of this cellular slime mold is outlined and expanded upon, delving into specific characteristics of each component in the stages.
 The specific environments where C. protea was gathered for experimental purposes is also detailed.

 Taxonomy and taxonomic history

 Based on physical appearance alone, C. protea was placed in Amoebozoa due to its tubular mitochondrial cristae and broad lobose pseudopodia.

 More recently, sequencing of small nuclear encoded subunit ribosomal RNA genes led the genus of Copromyxa to be placed in the Amoebozoa supergroup.
 Within this supergroup, it was found to be in the group Tubulinea.
 This came across as unexpected due to the fact that this group was recorded to have no slime molds before this taxonomic distinction.
 Cellular slime molds were once organized into two major categories—Dictyostelia and Acrasea.
 C. protea fell into the latter of the two.
 However, further research has placed Acrasids into the supergroup Excavata, leaving C. protea to be excluded from this grouping.

 Before becoming Copromyxa protea, Victor Fayod declared the name Guttulina protea for this amoeba.
 It was shortly changed thereafter due to Guttulina fruiting bodies having multiple cell types, while Copromyxa just consists of one.
 This change was founded and implemented by Friedrich Wilhelm Zopf in 1885.

 It now exists within a four-species clade of Copromyxa/Hartmannella.
 However, Hartmannella has since been renamed to the genus Copromyxa due to the similarities of the two.